mluukkai/webdevelopment-rails/week2.md

 >* Nanny State (style lowalcohol)
 >add a couple of ratings to both beers
 >
->Go through last week [material](https://github.com/mluukkai/WebPalvelinohjelmointi2015/blob/master/web/viikko1.md) in case you need and check the parts about console use.
+>Go through last week [material](https://github.com/mluukkai/webdevelopment-rails/blob/main/week1.md) in case you need and check the parts about console use.
 >
->return this exercise by adding the directory exercises in your application.
+>Return this exercise by adding the directory _exercises_ to your application.
 The directory has to contain the file exercise1, with the copy-pasted console session

 Our database contains ratings now, and we want to make sure they appear on a page with all ratings.